 Below: XL on the makeshift repotting table.

-Below: After he was finally freed from his pot, I carefully combed out her roots and shortened the too long ones and completely removed the long ones without mutch small feeder roots on them!
+Below: After he was finally freed from his pot, I carefully combed out her roots and shortened the too-long ones and completely removed the long ones without many small feeder roots on them!

 Below: With a chopstick, the soil is carefully pushed and wiggled in between the roots making sure that no air pockets are left!

-Below: After all the empty spaces between the roots are all carefully filled with soil the tree is watered until the water that runs out off the bottom holes is completely clear!
+Below: After all the empty spaces between the roots are carefully filled with soil the tree is watered until the water that runs out of the bottom holes is completely clear!
 He should now be alright for another 3 or 4 years!